RSKYS/SBo-git/README.md

+## SBo-git

-This is !red's current SlackBuilds repository and even heavily maintained at some points, this is not official SlackBuilds git!
+This is !red's current SlackBuilds repository and heavily maintained at some point, \
+this is not official SlackBuilds git.

 I've modified sboui to specifically work with this repository available under [system/sboui]. \
 As well as [binary] under [frozen state]. \